Infineon/high-side-switch/docs/sw-frmwk/arduino/arduino-examples.rst

     * - :code:`examples/BTS5001x-button-test`
       - * Switch dependent on optional user button.
         * Compatible with BTS50010 and BTS50015 variant.

-All Arduino sketches are also available for the other included frameworks.
-See below :code:`src/framework/FRAMEWORK` directory.

 BTT600x-hss-advanced
 """"""""""""""""""""